Azure/iotedge/kubernetes/doc/create-options.md

 EdgeAgent creates a service for each module that exposes one or more ports.
 Default service types (typically ClusterIp) are assigned to the service.
 This does not allow the use to mix service types on an edge deployment.
 If provided, the `serviceOptions.type` field will override the `type` option for the module's ServiceSpec.
 Also, if provided, the `serviceOptions.loadBalancerIP` field will be assigned to the `loadBalancerIP` field.

 `EdgeAgent` doesn't do any translations or interpretations of values but simply assigns value from module deployment to `type` and `loadBalancerIP` parameter of a service spec.
+Valid `type` options are "ClusterIP", "NodePort", and "LoadBalancer."

 ### CreateOptions